Ferrari

 2003 Ferrari 575m

 CarHunch analysed 102 real MOT records for the 2003 Ferrari 575m.
-This breakdown of actual test outcomes — pass rates, defect profiles, mileage data — isn't published anywhere else.
+Real test outcomes — pass rates, defect profiles, mileage data — from verified DVLA records.
+Updated as new MOTs are recorded.

 The 2003 Ferrari 575M passes its MOT first time at 92.3%, well above the UK average of 80%, and dangerous defects are rare at 7.8% — a strong reliability signal for a 20-year-old supercar.
 These cars are clearly well-maintained by their owners, which isn't surprising given the cost of ownership.